wimhaanstra/emproto/README.md

 // How many kWh have been charged in this session. console.log(`Charged energy: ${currentCharge.chargeKWh} kWh`);

-// How long the session is going on, or (if finished) took. console.log(`Duration: ${currentCharge.durationSeconds} seconds`);
+// How long a current session is going on, or (if finished) how long it took. console.log(`Duration: ${currentCharge.durationSeconds} seconds`);

 // When the session was entered into the EVSE.
 If it's not a planned session (currentState